 Toms relies on its philanthropic campaigns to drive its marketing efforts.
 For every shoe purchased, another is donated to a child in need — though some speculate how successful those efforts really are.
 The fact that Moody’s downgraded Toms’ outlook is proof that even socially driven business strategies can’t withstand today’s harsh retail environment.

 Next: This retailer’s stores are on the chopping block.

-Guess is planning several store closures in the coming year.
-Clark reports the U.S. store closures will put nearly $16 million back in the piggy bank.
-The company’s CEO hopes these profits will enable the company to focus on its G by Guess and Guess Factory retail concepts that perform well.
+Guess closed 60 stores in 2017, which Clark says put nearly $16 million back in the piggy bank.
+Almost all of the retailer’s problems lie in the U.S. Net revenues increased by 19% in Europe and 17% in Asia, but declined by 13% in America.
+The company’s CEO hopes the company can focus on its G by Guess and Guess Factory retail concepts that perform well.
 But it’s unclear whether customers will still be around by the time the retailer figures it out.

 Next: A previous red-carpet retailer destined for failure

 Biggest blunder: lack of originality in saturated market

 Even BCBG, the fashion mainstay that once adorned celebrities such as Kate Winslet, Victoria Beckham, and Alicia Keys, is grasping at straws to remain relevant in today’s fashion world.
 The company now faces layoffs and store closings.
 A BCBG spokesman told Bloomberg the retailer would make a sizable shift in selling strategies and focus on e-commerce and branding partnerships to “realign its business to effectively compete in today’s shopping environment.”

 Next: Potential issues for a popular jewelry chain

 Biggest blunder: grew too fast and failed to adapt in the process